hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 Team leads can manually assign/re-assign a chat.
 They can either assign it to themselves or a team or an individual agent.

-If the chat is assigned to a team, basis the [algorithm](https://docs.haptik.ai/agent-chat/chat-assignment#choosing-a-chat-assignment-algorithm) selected, the chat would be assigned to an avaiable agent of that team.
+If the chat is assigned to a team, basis the [algorithm](https://docs.haptik.ai/agent-chat/chat-assignment#choosing-a-chat-assignment-algorithm) selected, the chat would be assigned to an available agent of that team.

 - Open any conversation either on the teams or the businesses page